Skip to Content

 A 30-minute boat ride from the central city takes you to Lantau Island and one of Hong Kong’s newest and most impressive tourist experiences.
 Ngong Ping 360 offers a scenic gondola ride to a mountaintop village, where you can visit Po Lin Monastery and see the world’s largest seated Buddha, the Tian Tan Buddha.

-po lin monastary
+Po lin monastary

 Be prepared for a lot of stairs to reach the Buddha statue.
 Consider bringing a backpack carrier for kids younger than four or five.
 If you have adventurous eaters with you, try the vegetarian lunch the monastery serves when it’s open; typically a soup, stir fry, vegetable dish and rice.